Digital-Grinnell/dlad-blog/content/post/docker-bootstrap-workflow.md

 But in the case of a Github hosted PDF, that also does not work as I get a `Blocked by Content Security Policy` error for the PDF portion of the page, or at best, my browser is unable to display the PDF so I see the line/paragraph above this one.

 So what next?
-I reverting back to _Markdown_ syntax referencing a _.png_ copy of the diagram instead of the PDF:
+I reverted back to _Markdown_ syntax referencing a _.png_ copy of the diagram instead of the PDF:

 ![Workflow](https://github.com/McFateM/docker-bootstrap/raw/master/docker-bootstrap-Diagram.png "Mark's docker-bootstrap Workflow")